VROMO logo

 customers leaving a positive review on mobile device

-7. Communication is at a stand still
+7. Communication is at a standstill

 When your in-house drivers set off on their delivery route, you don’t have a reliable way to communicate with them.